piratf/python/BackupThat/readme.md

 }
 ```

-list the path of folders you want to backup in the quotes after "source", split with `,`, same as other two.
+list the path of folders you want to backup in the quotes after "source", split with `,`, than the other two as well.

-Attention: "target" path must be single.
+Attention: I could work with **only one** "target" path.

 Then running the .exe file or .py file. enter the comment you want for this backup.